msinton/breakout/README.md

 Assign yourself to a task by prefixing with your name.

 - bugs
-    - ball can get stuck inside paddle when entering from corner and moving paddle
+    - ball can hit the right or left side of blocks directly from below and the ball does not rebound

 - tidy code:
     - separate collision logic